Save 10% off your cart with code SF10

 Casper and Loom & Leaf are two of the largest players in the online mattress industry, selling high-quality mattresses at affordable prices.
 Apart from their mattresses, both companies also offer select sleep accessories such as bed frames.

-Casper offers a range of bed-in-a-box mattresses designed to appeal to a wide variety of shoppers.
+Casper offers a range of mattress in a box beds designed to appeal to a wide variety of shoppers.
 These currently include the all-foam Casper and Casper Element, as well as a hybrid line that comprises the Casper Hybrid, Wave Hybrid, and Nova Hybrid.

 Loom & Leaf, which is owned by Saatva, targets customers looking for a luxury mattress at an affordable price.
 The Loom & Leaf mattress is an all-foam model available in two firmness options, Relaxed Firm and Firm.
 Unlike most mattresses sold online, it is not compressed for shipping.
 Instead, each mattress is delivered to the customer with free in-home setup.